 Our faculty with rich backgrounds will provide you with a strong foundation in the classroom and you will gain complimentary experiential experience through internships, involvement in student organizations, and community service.
 Tap into our strong alumni network and executive advisory board as a student and after you graduate.

-Our program is accredited by the AACSB, the world’s largest business education alliance.
+Our program is accredited by the AACSB, the world's largest business education alliance.
 We offer undergraduate, graduate, and dual-degree programs.
-View a sampling of our undergraduate accounting and legal studies courses; and our accounting, legal studies, and taxation graduate courses.
+View a sampling of our undergraduate accounting; and our accounting and taxation graduate courses.

 Get involved in our active student organizations, which include Accounting Society, Beta Alpha Psi, and Tax Society.
 The groups meet on Wednesdays during Common Hour and hear from guest speakers from accounting firms and accounting roles within organizations.
 Take advantage of networking, volunteering, and social opportunities as a member of one of our student organizations.